GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 In this regard, handling sources that may become inactive is linked with the capacity to localize an arbitrary number of sources.
 Naturally, assuming a pre-defined number of constantly active sources is easier and more common across the #acr("SSL") literature.

+*Event localization and detection*
+The #acr("SELD") task is an extension of the #acr("SSL") problem.
+It involves jointly performing #acr("SED") and localizing the detected events.
+This research problem has several real-world applications in surveillance systems, robot hearing, or environmental monitoring.
+Hence, the literature on #acr("SELD") methods is highly relevant for localization.
+The #acr("DCASE") challenge, held annually, proposes various tasks ranging from pure localization to the more complex #acr("SELD").
+Kapka et al. @kapka_sound_2019, Phan et al. @phan_audio_2020 @phan_multitask_2020, Adavane et al. @adavanne_sound_2019 are examples of #acr("DCASE") submissions for the #acr("SELD") task.

 Those fundamental differences are not the only ones.
 They highlight the diversity of existing approaches and show.
 Most importantly, we have seen that the #acr("SSL") task does not have a unique and clear definition.